Convergence of stochastic gradient descent schemes for Lojasiewicz-landscapes: Proof of Theorem

-Roughly speaking, the following two lemmas will later be used to show that for a certain critical level of the target function, a lower dropout (in the sense of the previous two propositions) entails that the SGD's target value converges to a value strictly below the respective critical level with high probability.
+Roughly speaking, the following two lemmas will later be used to show that for a certain critical level of the objective function, a lower dropdown (in the sense of the previous two propositions) entails that the SGD's target value converges to a value strictly below the respective critical level with high probability.

-\begin{lemma} Let $(M_n)$ be a $L^2$-martingale started in zero.
+\begin{lemma} Let $(M_n)_{n \in \N}$ be a $L^2$-martingale started in zero.
 Then for every $\kappa>0$

-In particular, there exists for every $\eps>0$ a $\kappa>0$ such that the above right hand side is smaller than $\eps$. \end{lemma}
+In particular, there exists for every $\eps>0$ a $\kappa>0$ such that the above right-hand side is smaller than $\eps$. \end{lemma}